A-Tisket, A-Tasket

-"A Tisket A Tasket" is a nursery rhyme first recorded in America in the late nineteenth century.
-It was used as the basis for a very successful and highly regarded 1938 recording by Ella Fitzgerald, composed by Fitzgerald in conjunction with Al Feldman (later known as Van Alexander).
+"A-Tisket, A-Tasket" (Roud Folk Song Index 13188) is a nursery rhyme first recorded in North America in the late 19th century.
+The melody to which the nursery rhyme is sung recurs in other nursery rhymes including "It's Raining, It's Pouring"; "Rain Rain Go Away" and "Ring around the Rosie".
+It was further used as the basis for a successful 1938 recording by Ella Fitzgerald, composed by Fitzgerald in conjunction with Al Feldman (later known as Van Alexander).

-It has a Roud Folk Song Index number of 13188.

 Traditional lyrics

 The rhyme was first noted in the United States in 1879 as a children's rhyming game.
 It was sung while children danced in a circle.
-One of the number ran on the outside of the circle and dropped a handkerchief.
-The nearest child would then pick it up and chase the dropper.
-If caught, the dropper either was kissed, joined the circle, or had to tell the name of their sweetheart.
+One of them would run on the outside of the circle and drop a handkerchief.
+The nearest child then had to pick it up and chase the dropper.
+If caught, the dropper would join the circle.
 An early noted version had the lyrics: